ssantichaivekin/empress/empress/cluster/README_cluster.md

 * `--support` or `--pdv` as above

-* `--depth` or `--nmprs` as above
+* `--depth` or `--n-splits` as above

 * `--output` specifies a file to store the output.
 This is useful when generating multiple types of plot from the same data, debugging the script, or when looking at certain characteristics of the data.
 Note that the saved data for a given analysis only works with that analysis.
 Output files should be named accordingly so that it is easy to remember which data belongs with which analysis.

 Note that some of these parameters may not be used in certain of the tests.
-For example `--nmprs` is ignored when doing the sensitivity to N analysis because that test analyzes the clustering for multiple values of N.
+For example `--n-splits` is ignored when doing the sensitivity to N analysis because that test analyzes the clustering for multiple values of N.

 #### Analyses

 * `--s1s2` clusters according to a single objective function and then evaluates on both so that the two evaluations can be correlated.
-This serves as a way to measure the similarity between two objective functions: If theimprovement from one objective is highly correlated with the improvement from the other objective, then each objective can largely substitute for the other.
+This serves as a way to measure the similarity between two objective functions: If the improvement from one objective is highly correlated with the improvement from the other objective, then each objective can largely substitute for the other.

 * `--ni` determines the sensitivity to the value of N, the number of initial clusters.
 This is useful for understanding what the best value of N is.